getnelson/nelson/docs/src/hugo/content/getting-started/install.md

 *  `--debug`: this option dumps the wire logs of the underlying network client so you can see what requests and responses the CLI is handling.

-* `--debug-curl`: this option shows you the comparitive cURL command to make that would match functionally what Nelson CLI is doing.
+* `--debug-curl`: this option shows you the comparative cURL command to make that would match functionally what Nelson CLI is doing.
 This is typically very useful for debugging purposes.

 ## Slipway Command Line